syncfusion-content/uwp-docs/uwp/Timepicker/Formatting.md

 ![Features_img2](Features_images/Features_img2.png)

-N>  A detailed explanation of standard date time formatting is available[here](http://msdn.microsoft.com/en-us/library/az4se3k1(v=vs.71).aspx).
+N>  A detailed explanation of standard date time formatting is available [here](http://msdn.microsoft.com/en-us/library/az4se3k1(v=vs.71).aspx).
 The result string produced by these format specifiers is influenced by the settings in the Regional Options control panel.
 Computers with different cultures or different date and time settings will generate different result strings.